monorkin/rocket_docs/README.markdown

 ```

 _Note: If no new value was defined in a method specific block then the default will be used_

+# Code examples

+Currently the best example you can look at is the [test_app](https://github.com/Stankec/rocket_docs/tree/master/spec/test_app) located in the `specs` folder.
+You can even start the app and experiment a little bit.

 # Contributing